Armando – the Fisherman

 While in Miami, Armando found work in any fields he could: manufacturing, construction, server, anything to save money and send back to his wife, and at the time, newborn daughter.
 The distance apart, the longing to be together and the priority of family, all took a back seat to the priority of surviving and just providing for daily meals.
 Yet after less than a year, Armando was deported back to Cuban where he lives now today.

-In discussing his future, Armando was like many Cubans.
+In discussing his future, Armando answered in the same ways as many Cubans.
 He said, “That question is such an American way of thinking, you think about your future because you have opportunities.
 When you don’t know if you will have enough food to eat each day, the future is not a concept you can even think about.”

 He hopes commerce in Cuba will rise with less restrictions from the foreign countries, specifically the United States.
 With more free tourism, free trade and increased job opportunities for the Cuban people, he believes not only he, but many of his people can rise out of their poverty.